RomanDrebotiy/vuzh-plus-plus/README.md

 - input/output from the console

 ## Compilation
-Save your code in .vu file (for example in the same folder when compiler is located) and then pass it to the compiler:
+Save your code in .vu file (for example in the same folder where compiler is located) and then pass it to the compiler:
 ```bash
 python vuzh++compiler.py my_src_code.vu
 ```